-It’s the Word of the Day at Merriam-Webster, so here is a context clues worksheet on the verb exult.
+Here is a context clues worksheet on the verb exult.
 It’s only used intransitively, so no direct object is required for its use.
 This is kind of an old-fashioned word.
-That said, it has a nice abstract quality which puts young minds to work at interpretation, a solid cognitive procedure we really need to help students understand.
+That said, it has a nice abstract quality which puts young minds to work at interpretation, a solid cognitive procedure we really need to help students understand and apply.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.